 The sheer number of billboards that make the “Small writing” mistake is nutty.
 How do they expect people to read all the small writing under the tagline as they are driving?
 Even people who are walking are not going to stand around to read a paragraph of text on a board.
 See Milestones in the History of Billboard Lights

 With that said, make sure that your lighting is as even as possible.
 Some people make the mistake of having overly bright spots on their billboards.
 This makes the text difficult to read to the point where even the weirdos who stand in the street reading the small text are going to have a hard time even seeing what it says.

 At Least One Contrast

 Another common mistake is to have a billboard that has blended and/or neutral colors.
 Your job is not to make the billboard leap out at people, because you do not want it to be offensive to the eyes or the sensibilities.
 But there is a happy middle ground between colors and elements that seem to mesh, and colors and elements that leap off the board.

-Another billboard lights tip is to not overexpose one area or another.
+Another billboard lighting tip is to not overexpose one area or another.
 Some people may be tempted to overly highlight the area that is supposed to stand out, which is a mistake.
-As counter-intuitive as it sounds, you need to expose both the contrasting pieces equally with your lighting.
+As counter-intuitive as it sounds, you need to expose both contrasting pieces equally with your lighting.

 Lights During The Day

 During blaring sunshine, you can probably stand to leave the lights off, but in practice, you should consider photo-sensitive lights.
 That way, on overcast days, misty and miserable days, your billboards are still lit up like a happy Christmas tree.
 See Advertise the Right Way with LED Billboard Lights

 Some people are tempted to highlight their contact information, and that is fair enough, but remember that the process is trickier than it seems.
 For example, if your text is white, then directed lights are best as they will reflect the best.
 On the other hand, other types of light, including warm lights, may fail to highlight your white-text contact information.